 What assistance do we provide?

 We will provide the following services to you when you lodge your building consent and code compliance certificate applications:

 • Vet the application on behalf of the council

-• Lodge the application to the relevant Council
+• Lodge the application online to the Auckland Council system

 • Receive and forward all communication to your contact person